 Music.
 Music is another particular strength of the School with a stunning Music and Media Centre providing students with exceptional facilities, including a Yamaha Live Lounge recording studio and a media production suite.
 Our Music Department is accredited as a Flagship Music Education Partner, the only school in Europe to hold this status, with 60% of students studying an instrument and 27 music teachers on staff.
 We also partner with Sontronics and are a certified Steinberg Training Centre, providing exposure to industry-standard music technology for our students.

 Facilities.
 Leighton Park has the facilities you would expect of a leading independent school, including a brand-new Sixth Form Centre (opened September 2024).
 This project developed a historic building designed by one of the UK's most celebrated Victorian architects, Alfred Waterhouse, and imbued it with beautiful study spaces and cutting-edge learning technology.
 A new whole-school library is also housed here.
-Our Music and Media Centre (opened in 2019) provides fabulous music and creative media facilities for students, In recent times, investments have been made to support the school’s Science, Technology, Engineering, Arts and Maths focus, placing the creative arts at the heart of the traditional STEM approach.
-This includes modern science labs, a wonderful Design Technology centre and impressive mathematics facility.
+Our Music and Media Centre (opened in 2019) provides fabulous music and creative media facilities for students, In recent times, investments have been made to support the school’s Science, Technology, Engineering, the Arts and Maths (STEAM) focus, placing the creative arts at the heart of the traditional STEM approach.
+This includes modern Science labs, a wonderful Design Technology centre and impressive Mathematics facility.
 The school’s innovative use of the latest teaching and learning technologies is supported by continuous investment in technology, including Google Classroom, Clever Touch screens in classrooms and the use of personal laptops.

 Housemasters and Housemistresses create homely environments supported by tutors and House Managers, ensuring each student feels relaxed and comfortable.
 With a dedicated staff and plenty of opportunity to socialise with other students, each Boarding House is very much its own community.